 While the holiday season overflows with good cheer, it’s also trailed by a larger-than-normal environmental impact.
-Here are some tips on how to decorate, gift and eat for a more rewarding and a more eco-friendly Christmas 2018.
+Here are some tips to decorate, gift and eat for a more eco-friendly Christmas 2018.

 1. Ain’t No Plastic At My Table

 If you think disposable cutlery and paper napkins look unattractive at the dinner table, wait until you see them at the landfill.
 We might all be guilty of this faux-pas from time to time, but especially holiday meals are the perfect time to pull out all the stops on that special dinner we’ve been dreaming of hosting.
 So let’s dress that table to impress!
 Think about simple chinaware, long-lasting cutlery, and cloth napkins that you can dazzle guests with over and over again.

 2. Nature Is Our Decor

 Adorn your dinner table and front door with fallen tree branches and pine cones.
 We also found some handmade wooden decor at the Christmas market.
 It does not only look suuuper cute but is 100% biodegradable and can be used for many years to come.
 Also, fill your home with eatable treats such as gingerbread, nuts, fresh cookies and the scent of nutmeg.

 3. Last Year’s Remains Are This Year’s Decor